graycoreio/daffodil/README.md

     * Magento 2
     * In-Memory Backend
         * Prebuilt
-        * :zap: Great for lightning fast iteration and concepting.
+        * :zap: Great for lightning fast iteration and concepting
 * :cake: Decoupled and Composable Packages for your use case
     * Product
     * Cart